SLRC-official/slrc_sim_2026/README.md

 python3 src/slrc_sim_bridge/scripts/hostile_controller.py
 ```

-You can also send HTTP requests from your own code to `localhost:8000` (or 8001) for velocity commands, odometry, camera images, and arena metadata, as described in the competition API spec.
+Can also send HTTP requests from your own code to `localhost:8000` (or 8001) for velocity commands, odometry, camera images, and arena metadata (Start Location etc).
+Use the test_api as example for now

 ## Troubleshooting